mavenn/watchbots-gae-python/README.markdown

 # This is an H1 #

-This is a working implementation of a Mavenn stream bot framework for Google App Engine.
+This is a working implementation of a Mavenn stream bot framework for Google App Engine (GAE).
 You can use it to begin building your own bots.
 This framework is built to support many bots within a singl GAE application, but feel free to create a single GAE app for your bot if it warrants the resources and makes more sense that way.

 A sample bot, feedbot, is included to show a fully functioning bot.
 This is the bot currently powering the Feed Streams on Mavenn.